Nonparametric Multi-shape Modeling with Uncertainty Quantification: Conclusion

-Our probabilistic modeling framework can lead to several directions for future work.
-As mentioned above, we can consider a wider variety of coregionalization kernel construction other than product kernels (e.g., additive and convolution); specifically, we can consider local kernels of specific forms, with the sub-population kernel as a special case.
-Within the modeling of curve sub-populations, one can modify the curve label kernel to incorporate continuous metrics which quantify curve similarity.
-In addition, it would be interesting to explore how geometric (smoothness) information could assist the choice of kernels, as this could allow our proposed model to be extended to incorporate both topological \citep{nigmetov2022topological,luo_generalized_2020} and geometrical information \citep{solomon2021geometry,chowdhury2021generalized} in real-world applications.
-Another natural extension is a fully Bayesian version of this GP model, which can incorporate prior curvature and/or shape class information (e.g., \citet{lu2017bayesian}).
-The main challenges with this are the choice of constrained prior and posterior computation and approximation, as pointed out by \citet{yang2016smoothing} in the functional data analysis context.
+For future work, we can consider a wider variety of coregionalization kernel construction other than product kernels (e.g., additive, non-stationary and convolution); specifically, we can consider local kernels of specific forms.
+In addition, it would be interesting to explore how to incorporate both topological \citep{nigmetov2022topological,luo_generalized_2020,luo2019combining} and geometric information \citep{solomon2021geometry,chowdhury2021generalized} in real-world applications.
+Another natural extension is a fully Bayesian version of this GP model, which can incorporate curvature and/or shape-informed priors.